APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

 ﻿# projdata/
 Required project data is stored in **projdata/**.

-Project data is static data that a project needs to function, and is not created or modified by the project.
+Project data is static data that is not created or modified by the project.
 Dynamic data that is created or modified by a project should be stored in the **appdata** folders.

 Examples of project data:
 * Images for project controls